Jaymieblaze/my-todo-app-vue/README.md

 This app is configured for deployment on Vercel:

 1. Connect your GitHub repository to Vercel
-2. Set up environment variables in Vercel dashboard
+2. Set up environment variables in Vercel dashboard:
+   - Add all Firebase variables (VITE_API_KEY, VITE_AUTH_DOMAIN, etc.)
+   - Add GROQ_API_KEY for AI functionality
 3. Deploy automatically on push to main branch

 The `vercel.json` configuration handles both static site deployment and serverless API functions.

+**Important**: Make sure to set environment variables for all environments (Production, Preview, Development) in your Vercel dashboard for the AI assistant to work properly.

 ## 🤝 Contributing